EwhaGlab/autoexplorer/README.md

 K.M.
 Han and Y.J.
 Kim, "Autoexplorer: Autonomous Exploration of Unknown Environments using Fast Frontier-Region Detection and Parallel Path Planning,"
 2022 International Conference on Intelligent Robots and Systems (IROS), 2022
 ```

+Feel free to leave a message on the issue board if you find a problem with compiling this package.